faraday-motion/pacer/README.md

 2. Upload the configuration files to the ESP8266 flash memory `pio run --target uploadfs` (run this command in the root of the project)

-3. Build and Upload `pio run --target uploadfs` (run this command in the root of the project)
+3. Build and Upload `pio run --target upload` (run this command in the root of the project)
    Note: You might want to look through the config file in `data/` directory and change relevant configurations.

 4. You have a running Pacer instance on the NODEMCU.